JTSDK/jtsdk64-tools-dep/README.md

 You will be asked which applications you'd like to install by answering ` Y = Yes or N = No`.
-For Qt there are three possible answers, `M = Minimal, F = Full, or S = Skip`.
+For Qt there are three possible answers, `D = Default, F or Y = Full, or N = Skip`.

-For first time installations. select all the available options including MSYS2.
+For first time installations. select all (required) options including MSYS2.

 ## Required Installs